 At a practical level, considering the role of both PES and employers, more could be done to facilitate connections between veteran jobseekers and those employers interested in supporting veterans.
-PES should be better linked with wider employment support eco-system - which for UK veterans includes an extensive network of support from VCS and employers.
+PES should be better linked with wider employment support eco-system-which for UK veterans includes an extensive network of support from VCS and employers.
 Creating opportunities for employer engagement might enable more meaningful training and work experiences.
 Employers could play a role in supporting match, creating clear pathways and also providing light touch work experiences for those who are not immediately work ready, or job carving i.e. redesigning jobs around the capabilities of individuals, enabling veterans (and others) with disabilities and long-term health conditions to gradually transition into work.
-As van Berkel et al., (2017) highlight, HRM practitioners may require support to engage in this agenda given the lack of empathy sometimes reported by veterans (Davis and Minnis, 2017; Hammer, Brady and Perry, 2020; Carpenter and Silberman, 2020).
+As van Berkel et al. (2017) highlight, HRM practitioners may require support to engage in this agenda given the lack of empathy sometimes reported by veterans (Carpenter & Silberman, 2020; Davis & Minnis, 2017; Hammer et al., 2020).
 Here, PES practitioners could engage with employers and identify scope for more inclusive practices (e.g. adjustments to recruitment and selection practices) (BITC, 2017).
-While extant research exposes a need for employers to be more empathetic to the challenges veterans may face (Kirchner, 2017; Dexter, 2020), our research demonstrates this applies equally to PES practitioners, with more positive experiences identified where PES staff were familiar with, and empathetic to, the specific issues veterans may face.
-Although we advocate approaches placing greater emphasis on job fit, there is perhaps more scope for the PES and ALMP to support people to explore new sectors (Lindsay, 2005; DWP, 2020c).
+While extant research exposes a need for employers to be more empathetic to the challenges veterans may face (Dexter, 2020; Kirchner, 2018), our research demonstrates this applies equally to PES practitioners, with more positive experiences identified where PES staff were familiar with, and empathetic to, the specific issues veterans may face.
+Although we advocate approaches placing greater emphasis on job fit, there is perhaps more scope for the PES and ALMP to support people to explore new sectors (DWP, 2020c; Lindsay, 2005).